Samantha Weeks

 *See eligibility criteria, terms and conditions apply

-A typical offer for a BA degree in education studies would be:
+A typical offer for our BA degree in education would be:

 For this education studies degree, we welcome international applications and applications from students with a range of non-traditional educational or professional qualifications.
 We also welcome mature students and students who have undertaken access courses.